-optionName Description MaxRangeUnits - eturn ranges, this option specifies the maximum number of units rtments or suites) to return for each range. suites, Suite 1 there would , 65 Suite 2 u were to geocode an office building at 65 Main St. containing four d be a maximum of four units returned for the building's range (65 2, 65 Suite 3, and 65 Suite 4.
+optionName Description MaxRangeUnits If you choose to return ranges, this option specifies the maximum number of units (for example, apartments or suites) to return for each range. suites, Suite 1 there would , 65 Suite 2 u were to geocode an office building at 65 Main St. containing four d be a maximum of four units returned for the building's range (65 2, 65 Suite 3, and 65 Suite 4.
 If you were to specify a maximum s 2, then only two units would be returned instead of all four.
-CloseMatchesOnly Specifies whether to return only those geocoded results that are close match candidates.
-For example, if there are 10 candidates and two of them are close candidates, and you enable this option, only the two close matching candidates we be returned instead of all 10.
-To specify what is considered a close match, use the MustMatch options.
-Address candidates are ranked according to how closely the input address matches these preferences. Υ Yes s, return only close matches.
+CloseMatchesOnly candid candid be retu MustM ates.
+For exates, and your red instead instead instead instead instead instead instead in the red i to return only those geocoded results that are close match xample, if there are 10 candidates and two of them are close ou enable this option, only the two close matching candidates would ad of all 10.
+To specify what is considered a close match, use the ns.
+Address candidates are ranked according to how closely the other these preferences. Υ Yes s, return only close matches.
 N No , do not return only close matches.
 Default.
 MatchMode Specifies how to determine whether a candidate is a close match.
 One of the following: Custo omMode This option allows you to specify which parts of a candidate address must match the input address to be considered a close match.
 Use the MustMatch<element></element> options to specify the address elements you want.
 This is the default value for most countries.
 Relax edMode All candidate addresses are considered a close match.
 MustMatchInput a close match.
-For ex candidates must match all non-blank input fields to be considered rexample, if an input address contains a city and postal code, then address must match the city and postal code to be considered a Υ Yes, a candidate must match all input to be considered a close match.
-N No, a candidate does not have to match all input to be considere match.
-Default.
+For ates for this candidates must match all non-blank input fields to be considered rexample, if an input address contains a city and postal code, then address must match the city and postal code to be considered a Υ Yes, a candidate must match all input to be considered a close match.
+N andidate does not have to match all input to be considered a close Default.
 MustMatchHouseNumber House number data is not available for every country.
-Y Yes, a candidate must match the house number to be considered match.
-N No, a candidate does not have to match the house number to be considered a close match.
+Y Yes, a omatch. candidate must match the house number to be considered a close N andidate does not have to match the house number to be ered a close match.